Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

 \subsection{Topology of complex toric surfaces}

-Compact smooth toric surfaces provide a tame and very well understood class of closed complex manifolds\footnote{A more general term used in algebraic geometry is ''toric variety'', which can be of arbitrary dimension and have singularities, a rather detailed and lengthy exposition of corresponding theory, including some topological aspects, can be found in \cite{cox2024toric}.}.
-The term ``toric'' comes from their defining property of being equivariant compactifications of the complex algebraic torus $(\mathbb{C}^*)^2,$ where $\mathbb{C}^*$ denotes the multiplicative group of non-zero complex numbers.
-A toric surface is characterized by its fan represented by a collection of rational slope rays (one usually constructs a smooth toric surface by means of explicit gluings of affine plane charts dictated by the structure of the fan), which, in the compact case, is complete, i.e. every point on the plane is a sum of some vectors belonging to the rays, and, in the non-singular case, is unimodular, i.e. the primitive vectors spanning two consecutive rays form the basis of the square lattice.
-Some fundamental examples of complete unimodular fans (represented by sets of primitive vectors generating the rays) and corresponding surfaces are:
+Compact smooth toric surfaces provide a tame and well-understood class of closed complex manifolds.\footnote{A more general term used in algebraic geometry is ``toric variety'', which can have arbitrary dimension and singularities.
+A detailed exposition, including topological aspects, can be found in \cite{cox2024toric}.} The term ``toric'' comes from their defining property of being equivariant compactifications of the complex algebraic torus \((\C^*)^2\), where \(\C^*\) denotes the multiplicative group of nonzero complex numbers.
+A toric surface is characterized by its fan, represented by a collection of rational-slope rays.
+In the compact case the fan is complete, meaning that the rays cover the plane by their cones.
+In the nonsingular case it is unimodular, meaning that the primitive vectors spanning two consecutive rays form a basis of the square lattice.